AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 #### Configure Adaptive Form _ Embed Properties

-You can customize the advanced settings of the [!UICONTROL Adaptive Form - Embed] component.
-In the [!UICONTROL Edit Adaptive Forms - Embed] dialog, you can specify the following.
+You can customize the advanced settings of the [!UICONTROL Adaptive Form - Embed(v2)] component.
+In the [!UICONTROL Edit Adaptive Forms - Embed(v2)] dialog, you can specify the following.

 * **Asset Path**: Browse and select the Adaptive Form to embed.
 It is auto-populated if you dropped it from the Assets browser.
 * **Post Submission** : Select the action to trigger on form submission.
 You can choose to show a thank you message or a thank you page.
   * **Show Thank You Message**: Write a message using the rich text editor to show on form submission.
 This option is available only when you choose to show a thank you message.